Vikasnash/KnowledgeCube/README.md

 - **Deep Q-Networks (DQN)**: Combines Q-learning with deep neural networks.

-# Linear Regression Explained (Scratch to Advanced)
+# Linear Regression Explained {LinearRegressionHead}

 ## What is Linear Regression?
 Linear Regression is a supervised learning algorithm used for predictive modeling.
 It models the relationship between a dependent variable (target) and one or more independent variables (predictors) by fitting a linear equation to observed data.